OTC Markets Group Inc. to Issue Dividend of $1.50 (OTCMKTS:OTCM)

-OTC Markets Group Inc. (OTCMKTS:OTCM – Get Free Report) announced a dividend on Tuesday, November 19th,investing.com reports.
+OTC Markets Group Inc. (OTCMKTS:OTCM – Get Free Report) announced a dividend on Wednesday, November 20th,investing.com reports.
 Shareholders of record on Friday, November 22nd will be paid a dividend of 1.50 per share by the financial services provider on Thursday, December 5th.
-This represents a yield of 11.18%.
+This represents a yield of 11.17%.
 The ex-dividend date is Thursday, November 21st.

 OTC Markets Group Price Performance

-OTC Markets Group (OTCMKTS:OTCM – Get Free Report) last posted its earnings results on Wednesday, November 6th.
-The financial services provider reported $0.61 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.60 by $0.01.
+OTC Markets Group (OTCMKTS:OTCM – Get Free Report) last announced its quarterly earnings results on Wednesday, November 6th.
+The financial services provider reported $0.61 EPS for the quarter, beating the consensus estimate of $0.60 by $0.01.
+The firm had revenue of $27.39 million for the quarter, compared to analyst estimates of $27.07 million.
 OTC Markets Group had a return on equity of 75.89% and a net margin of 24.63%.
-The firm had revenue of $27.39 million during the quarter, compared to analysts’ expectations of $27.07 million.
-Equities research analysts expect that OTC Markets Group will post 2.4 earnings per share for the current fiscal year.
+As a group, equities research analysts predict that OTC Markets Group will post 2.4 earnings per share for the current fiscal year.

 OTC Markets Group Company Profile